erebos12/go_tutorial/readme.md

 * Not an OO language !!!

-* Statically typed language
+* Statically typed language (see [Statically vs Dynamically Typed Languages](https://android.jlelse.eu/magic-lies-here-statically-typed-vs-dynamically-typed-languages-d151c7f95e2b))
+  * A language is dynamically-typed if the type of a variable is checked during run-time.
+  * A language is statically-typed if the type of a variable is known at compile-time instead of at run-time.

 * Pass-by-Value language

 Golang is a multi paradigm programming language.
 It has aspects of object-orientation (structs), procedural and functional programming.

-As a Golang programmer why uses functional programming?
 Golang is not a functional language but have a lot of features that enables us to applies functional principles in the development, turning our code more elegant, concise, maintanable, easier to understand and test.

 Documentation https://golang.org